Deep Dive

 2. Technology & Architecture

-The protocol's core innovation is a delta-neutral strategy to maintain USDe's peg.
-When a user deposits assets like ETH to mint USDe, the protocol simultaneously opens a short position in perpetual futures markets.
-This hedge aims to offset the volatility of the crypto collateral.
-The yield for stakers (sUSDe) is generated automatically from two primary sources: the staking rewards of the underlying assets (e.g., stETH) and the funding rates paid in the derivatives markets.
+The protocol's stability mechanism is based on delta-hedging.
+When a user deposits crypto assets like Ethereum (ETH) or liquid staked ETH (stETH) to mint USDe, the protocol simultaneously opens a short position in equivalent perpetual futures contracts.
+This balances the spot asset's exposure, aiming to keep USDe's value neutral to crypto market swings.
+The yield for users comes from two sources: the staking rewards of the underlying collateral and the funding rates earned from the perpetual futures positions.

 3. Tokenomics & Governance